-He wanted to get a Ph.D. in chemistry but he found out that it wasn’t too easy for African-Americans.
+Julian wanted to obtain a doctorate in chemistry but he found out that it wasn’t straightforward for African-Americans.
 He initially obtained a position as a chemistry instructor at Fisk University.
-Julian persevered and in 1923 moved to Harvard for his Austin Fellowship but the school withdrew his teaching assistantship since they were worried that their white students wouldn’t be too happy being taught by a black man.
-He wasn’t able to get his Ph.D.
+Julian persevered and in 1923 moved to Harvard with an Austin Fellowship but the school withdrew his teaching assistantship due to concerns that their white students wouldn’t be happy being taught by a black man.

 The Turning Point

-There was a point in his life where a scandal broke out when indiscreet letters he had written in Vienna were published and Julian resigned his position in 1932.
-Julian’s mentor, a man named William Blanchard, served as a savior and threw him a life-line that he so desperately needed.
-Julian was offered a teaching position at DePauw University in 1932 and he was to teach Organic Chemistry—this was in 1932.
-Josef Pikl, a student from the University of Vienna, was asked by Julian to visit the US and in 1935 the pair was able to complete their work which involved the total synthetic synthesis of the chemical “physostigmine”, which occurs naturally in a tropical African bean, and is used to treat the effects of glaucoma.
+A scandal broke out when indiscreet letters he had written in Vienna were published and Julian resigned his position in 1932.
+Julian’s mentor, William Blanchard, served as a savior and threw him a life-line that he so desperately needed.
+Julian was offered a position at DePauw University in 1932, teaching organic chemistry.
+Josef Pikl, a student from the University of Vienna, was asked by Julian to visit the US.
+In 1935 the pair completed their research which involved the total synthetic synthesis of the chemical “physostigmine”, which occurs naturally in a tropical African bean, and is used to treat the effects of glaucoma.
 They also confirmed the chemical’s structural formula.

-This brilliant man died on the 19th of April 1975 of cancer.
+Percy Lavon Julian died on the 19th of April 1975, aged 76 of cancer.
 He was buried at the Elm Lawn Cemetery in Illinois.